Get all the latest data for Myanmar

 Which areas in Myanmar will have the best price growth over the next 5 years?

-The areas in Myanmar expected to deliver the best price growth over the next five years include Yangon's mid-market townships (Hlaing, Kamaryut, Mayangone, Yankin, Sanchaung, Thingangyun), the suburban node of Thanlyin, and central Mandalay districts where supply remains constrained.
+The three areas in Myanmar most likely to deliver the best property price growth over the next five years are central Yangon's mid-market townships (led by Hlaing, Mayangone, and Yankin), commuter-adjacent nodes like Thanlyin, and central Mandalay districts where supply remains structurally constrained.

 What property type will give the best return in Myanmar over 5 years as of 2026?

-As of January 2026, mid-market condos and apartments in strong Yangon townships are expected to give the best total return over five years in Myanmar, combining reasonable appreciation with rental income potential.
+As of early 2026, mid-market condos and apartments are expected to give the best total return in Myanmar over the next five years, combining reasonable capital appreciation with the ability to generate consistent rental income in a market where housing demand in Yangon remains structurally high.

 How will new infrastructure projects affect property prices in Myanmar over 5 years?